buu342/N64-UNFLoader/README.md

 **64Drive**
 * The USB Buffers are located on the 63MB area in SDRAM.
 This is a problem if your game is 64MB, and can be fixed by putting the 64Drive in extended address mode.
 This however, will break HW1 compatibility.
+* All data through USB is 4 byte aligned.
+This might result in up to 3 extra bytes being sent through USB.

 **EverDrive 3.0**